sxfiavn/snake_game/snake/README.md

 ## Design Overview:

+Welcome to my Snake game!

-Snake game where a snake can be moved with the arrow buttons (up, down , left, right), eating food to increase score and grow (depending on the level).
+Move the snake with the arrow buttons (up, down , left, right), eating food to increase score and grow (depending on the level).

+You can use custom boards to play.

 Try not to touch the walls!

 Good Luck :)

 ## Collaborators: